robimonti/PHASE/README.md

 ## Module 1: InSAR PSI Processing

 1.	**Automated SAR Images Download:** <br>
-Retrieve Sentinel-1 images via the generated Python script from the Alaska SAR Facility.
+Retrieve Sentinel-1 images via the integrated module through the Alaska SAR Facility APIs (thanks to Magnus and Johny).
 For COSMO-SkyMed, use the **Images** tab in the Cosmo-SkyMed panel to import your `.h5` files (they are copied into the `slaves` directory automatically).
 2.	**Interactive AOI & Automated Master Selection:** <br>
 Define your precise Area of Interest (AOI) by drawing a bounding box directly on the GUI's geographic map interface.
 Let PHASE automatically query the Open-Meteo historical weather API to select the optimal, driest master image for your stack.
 3.	**Master & Slave Pre-Processing:** <br>